Skip to secondary navigation Skip to Catalog Search Skip to Website Search Skip to Accessibility Page Skip to Content

 Content

-Furthermore, we look forward to an open discussion on the topic of artificial intelligence in research and education.
+We warmly invite you to join with a digital device (tablet, laptop, or smartphone) to actively test the presented tools.
+Furthermore, we look forward to an open and constructive discussion on the role of artificial intelligence in research and education.

 Target group